-For families paying flat rents, the PHA will conduct a full reexamination of family income and composition once every 3 years.
-If changes have accrued in the family, the family must report the income change.
+For families paying flat rents, the PHA will conduct a full reexamination of family income and composition once every three years.

 Reexamination Policies

 In conducting full reexaminations for families paying flat rents, the PHA will follow the policies used for the annual reexamination of families paying income-based rent as set forth in Sections 9-I.B through 9-I.D above.